 Amongst the bare roots of the trees, alongside of this Procures a part of the river, a red crab sometimes makes its ap- of Owl. pearance, as you are passing up and down.
-It is preyed upon by a large species of Owl, which I was fortunate enough to procure.
+It is preved upon by a large species of Owl, which I was fortunate enough to procure.
 Its head, back, wings, and tail, are of so dark a brown, as almost to appear black.
 The breast is of a somewhat lighter brown.
 The belly and thighs are of a dirty yellow white.
 The feathers round the eyes are of the same dark brown as the rest of the body; and then comes a circle of white, which has much the appearance of the rim of a large pair of spectacles.
 I strongly suspect that the dirty yellow white of the belly and thighs has originally been pure white; and that it has come to its present colour by means of the bird darting down upon its prey in the mud.
 But this is mere conjecture.

-Here too, close to the river, I frequently saw the bird The Suncalled Sun-bird by the English colonists, and Tirana by the Spaniards, in the Oroonogue.
+Here too, close to the river, I frequently saw the bird The Suncalled Sun-bird by the English colonists, and Tirana by the Spaniards, in the Oroonoque.
 It is very elegant; and in its outward appearance approaches near to the heron tribe; still it does not live upon fish.
 Flies and insects are its food; and it takes them just as the heron takes fish, by approaching near, and then striking with its beak at its prey so quick, that it has no chance to escape.
-The beautiful mixture of grey, yellow, green, black, white, and chestnut in the plumage of this bird, baffles any attempt to give a description of the distribution of them, which would be satisfactory to the reader.
+The beautiful mixture of grey, yellow, green, black, white, bird.